seamapi/docs/docs/seam-components/get-started-with-client-side-components.md

 Here are some suggestions for selecting a key:

-- The key should be a secret only be known by the user.
+- The key should be a secret only known by the user.
 - The key should not be displayed anywhere visible in the app or URL bar.
 - The key should be opaque and contain sufficient entropy like a version 4 UUID.
 - You should have a way to invalidate and generate a new key.
 - Do NOT use an email, name, phone number, or anything that might be known by a third party.

-We recommend either using a version 4 UUID that you generate and store with you user metadata, or salted hash of your internal user identifier.
+We recommend either using a version 4 UUID that you generate and store with you user metadata, or a salted hash of your internal user identifier.

 One you have selected a user identifier key, update your code as follows: